rctcwyvrn/CTF-Writeups/cryptopals/README.md

 I went through these challenges super quick, and most don't really need any sort of hints or explanation so I'm gonna do them rapid fire

 Challenge 33: Just follow the instructions

-Challenge 34: Do the math, think about what each side is going to generate their secret to be Challenge 35: Again, do the math and figure out what the S is (or could be).
+Challenge 34: Do the math, think about what each side is going to generate their secret to be

+Challenge 35: Again, do the math and figure out what the S is (or could be).
 Remember as the man in the middle you can send _anything_

-Challenge 36: Just follow the instructions
+Challenge 36: Just follow the instructions.
+If you have no idea how to setup a login server like me then you want to use socketserver, look at my srp_server.py for details

 Challenge 36: I don't know what they meant by &c either, maybe just a constant times n?
-You get the idea by now Challenge 37: This one was weird, just a brute force attack using common words
+You get the idea by now

+Challenge 37: This one was weird, just a brute force attack using common words